yuhsuan1203/TSC/writeup_template.md

 They were calculated by using tensorflow function tf.equal() and tf.reduce_mean() in the 6th code cell.

-* Why did you believe it would be relevant to the traffic sign application?

-I chose a well known architecture known as Lenet-5.
-Because the grid of the image contains simple shape like diagonal lines, .The final model's accuracy on the training set was nearly 100%, and both the accuracy on validation set and test set were beyond 90%.
-However, due to the loss, I think it may be a little overfitting.
+I chose a well known architecture known as Lenet-5 and tuned the hyperparamters such as epochs, learning rate, and batch size to improve the performance.
+I chose it because the grid of the image contains simple shapes like diagonal lines or circles just like data in the MNIST dataset.
+The final model's accuracy on the training set was nearly 100%, and both the accuracy on validation set and test set were beyond 90%.
+However, due to the loss, I thought it to be overfitting.
+What I did to overcome this problem was to use dropout layers, however, it seemed that the effect was not good enough, so I still used the CNN without dropout layers.
+I think that the model can be much better if I tune the parameter and use dropout layers more precisely.
+But until now, I have not figured out the solution yet.

 ### Test a Model on New Images